Platform

 getElementRects

-and returns the element Rect
+Takes in the elements and the positioning strategy and returns the element Rect objects.

 function getElementRects({reference, floating, strategy}) {